lprlpr666/Mini-LIMA/README.md

 #### parameters setting

-We tried different parameters for the whole pipeline, here is some of the parameters we tried:
+We tried different parameters for the whole pipeline, here are some of the parameters we tried:

 - Instruction Dataset Construction
-    - openai gpt3 model: `gpt3-turbo`, `gpt3-turbo-instruct`, `mistral`.
+    - models: `gpt3-turbo`, `gpt3-turbo-instruct`, `mistral`.

 - Supervised Fine-tuning
     - model: `qwen-1.5-0.5B`